invicticide/fractive/README.md

 There's an example story in `examples/basic` which demonstrates some very basic concepts.
 Open the `index.html` to play the example, then check out the `text.md` and `script.js` to see how it was implemented.

 There's also `examples/macros` which serves as a simple test suite for and demonstration of a bunch of different kinds of story macros.

+See `examples/tags` to see how custom link tags work (i.e. placing an icon next to external or inline links, etc.)

+See `examples/callbacks` to see how story scripts subscribe to Fractive events.

 ## Extending Fractive